 - To overcome the anxiety or exam fear else might act as a barrier to your success.

-- To list out the mistakes which you were doing while practicing, so that you won’t repeat them at UPSC Exam and give wrong answers (i.e. Refrain from committing the mistakes which you did while practicing)
+- List out the mistakes you were doing while practising, so that you won’t repeat them at UPSC Exam and give wrong answers (i.e. Refrain from committing the mistakes you did while practising)

 - To complete within the time limit.